Chris Hillcoat

 Chris Hillcoat (born 3 October 1969) is a Scottish football player and coach, who spent all of his senior playing career at Hamilton Academical.
 Towards the end of his playing career, Hillcoat became the player/manager of Hamilton.
 He left the club in May 2003, after former Clyde owner Ronnie Macdonald took control of the club.
 Hillcoat then moved to Clyde as a youth team coach, a position he vacated in December 2004 for business reasons.
-In February 2014, Hillcoat was appointed to the coaching staff of Queen's Park.
+In February 2014, Hillcoat was appointed to the coaching staff of Queen's Park., after his long spell as youth coaching staff at Motherwell F.C.